 Have you ever noticed when a hair trend makes an appearance on the runways, it's not long before said hairstyle makes the rounds with the fashion set?
 Soon after that, those same looks are popping up on your Instagram feed, and finally, onto your own mane.
 Since we're now well into autumn, we've already taken note of the most prominent looks seen time and time again.
 But because we know it feels infinitely better to be a trend leader, we've asked hairstylists to also share their thoughts on some of the more the elusive color, cut, and style trends for the season—you know, before they go mainstream.

 Justine Marjan knows a thing or two about starting a trend.
 She's the hairstylist behind the most famous manes in Hollywood, including the Kardashians and Ashley Graham, and the stylist backstage at fashion week's coolest runway shows from Christian Siriano to Naeem Khan.
-So what's her take on fall 2019's biggest hair trend?
+So what's her take on the biggest hair trend for fall?
 She says headbands will continue to be all the rage this season.
 “Headbands are perfect because they require minimum styling or effort with maximum fashion impact,” explains Marjan.
 “This is the best way to upgrade your look for fall for a more school- or career- appropriate outfit.”
 In other words, stock up on headbands, and bad hair days will be behind you.

-Pro tip: Now's your chance to stock up on oversized, padded and embellished headbands.
-Wear them with every hairstyle, from ponytails, to curls, to pin-straight-strands.
+Now's your chance to stock up on oversized, padded, and embellished headbands.
+Wear them with every hairstyle, from ponytails to curls, to pin-straight-strands.
 The best part is it dresses up even the most casual of outfits, so go ahead and pair it with your simple jeans and white tee ensemble.

 Matt Rez, celebrity colorist behind the manes of Camila Mendes, Chiara Ferragni, and Lili Reinhart and Redken Brand Ambassador seconds Papanikolas' sentiments: “This blonde is perfect for the cooler months because it has a subtle violet reflect that gives off an icy feel," he says.
 He also suggests treating your new 'do to luxurious conditioners and hair masks.
 Your hair goes through a lot when you go blonde (especially if you're naturally brunette), so it's important you take care of it.